-India's growing horticulture sector has currently entered a revolutionary phase.
+India's growing horticulture sector has currently entered into a revolutionary phase.
 On the one hand, small farmers are taking bigger risks and experimenting with diverse cash crops, and on the other, large corporate houses are taking to horticulture as a profitable business opportunity by bringing in investments and latest technologies.
 Corporate farming, contract farming and food retail boom having become the present day buzzwords, the entire horticulture landscape is set to witness a big change.

 On the export front, APEDA is quite active.
-It is targeting agricultural and processed food exports in the range of 15-20 billion dollars in coming years.
+It is targeting agricultural and processed food exports in the range of 15-20 billion dollars in the coming years.

 Indian Cold Chain infrastructure is facing problems like lack of an integrated approach and efforts for effective policy formulation and information dissemination.
 Government investments worth Rs.
 18,000 crore to Rs.
 20,000 crore (42-46 Million $) are required over the next few years.

 Modern Retailing in India is now the world's hottest retail destination where true retail revolution is taking shape in the form of modern food retailing, super market chains, hyper market and cash & carry concepts.
 All these are creating waves in the Indian corporate sector.

 With over 300 million middle and higher income population, India is the world's 2nd largest consumer base and fastest growing retail destination.
 Fresh fruits, vegetables & food intake are increasing and contribute 13% of total organized retail that offers significant scope for investment in all related sectors.
 A huge domestic market supports high quality export oriented Fruit & Vegetable production and value addition by providing a unique competitive edge.
 India, China and Pakistan along with other countries of the region make South Asia as the world's largest market.